 You’ll never forget your first wild camp, whether it be with a group of friends, Duke of Edinburgh or Scouts expedition or a solo venture.
-Put planning is required whether new to camping or a seasoned expert.
+But planning is required whether new to camping or a seasoned expert.
 My first camp I remember having every outdoors item I owned spread across my bedroom, in my mind I was trying to persuade I needed every item in the bag despite it not fitting.
 The next was how am I going to lug this 20kg rucksack a mile let alone 30+ over the weekend.

 15 years on, even though my kit has got lighter and smaller, I still do this same thing to ensure my kit is up to standard, after which it returns to the rucksack ready to go at a moment’s notice.
 This saves time having it pre-packed and avoids you making excuses.
-Perhaps the most common question I get asked as an outdoors leader is about kit, so I have answered some of that below with what I use for my adventures, I have included weights of items to help show the overall pack weight at the end.
+Perhaps the most common question I get asked as an outdoors leader is about kit, so I have answered some of that below with what I use for my everyday adventures, I have included weights of items to help show the overall pack weight at the end.

 Do remember, gear is a very personal thing.
 What works for me isn’t going to be right for you, but I hope this guide helps you to create your ideal kit list.
 If you are stuck and want to advise, please feel free to quiz me as I am always happy to help and point you in the right direction for what you need.

 Included with the items are affiliate links which I make commission on.
 To find out more information please read my transparency notice.
-Which can also be found at the bottom of this page.
+Which can also be found at the bottom of every page on this website.